 Honey.
 I use runny honey in the recipe, but a set honey would also work as it will melt in the cooking process.
 I prefer to make these flapjacks without syrup as honey is a little less processed, but you could also use golden syrup if you prefer, or maple syrup.

 Butter.
 Butter adds a lovely flavour to these gluten free flapjacks.
 Either salted or unsalted will be fine.
-If you'd prefer a vegan flapjack recipe, use either a vegan block or coconut oil.
-If you'd prefer a lower fat recipe, these healthy flapjacks are also gluten free.
+If you want a vegan gluten free flapjack recipe, use either a vegan block or coconut oil and maple syrup.
+You can also make vegan flapjacks with almond butter which gives a lovely rich, fudgy flavour.

 Optional ingredients

-These simple flapjacks are yummy with just oats, butter and honey, but you can also add in extra flavours and ingredients if you want:
+These simple gluten free flapjacks are yummy with just oats, butter and honey, but you can also add in extra flavours and ingredients if you want:

 - Dried fruit.
-I like the addition of sultanas, but you could use other dried fruits such as chopped dried apricots, dried blueberries, or cranberries.
+I like the addition of sultanas or raisins, but you could use other dried fruits such as chopped dried apricots, dried blueberries, or cranberries.
 Use about 30-40 g of dried fruit.
+Alternatively, you could also try these apricot and oat slices which have a thick layer of dried apricots through the centre of the bar.

 - Nuts and seeds.
-Nuts and seeds add a nice texture in a flapjack.
+Nuts and seeds add a nice texture to a flapjack bar.
 If you're using large nuts, chop them into smallish pieces.
 You'll need about 25 g for this quantity of mixture.

 - Spices.
 Half a teaspoon of ground cinnamon goes really well in this recipe, but you could also use ground mixed spice, cardamom or ground ginger.